Home » Cuisines » Traditional Chinese Food » Twice Cooked Pork {Hui Guo Rou 回锅肉}

 Add Stir Fry Sauce to the wok, fold, and turn for about 1 minute or till pork is sufficiently flavored and colored.

-Following that, add garlic leaves/leek and red pepper to the wok.
+Following that, add vegetables to the wok.
 Continue to turn and fold for another minute or till the vegetable wilt.

 Enjoy an appetizingly yummy Twice Cooked Pork {Hui Guo Rou 回锅肉}!